 By R.O.
 Vandercook from Printing Equipment Engineer, November 1938

-At this time I believe that the things I was compelled to do were very serious handicaps but I have now concluded that they were only very fine practice hurdles.
+At this time, I believe the things I was compelled to do were very serious handicaps, but I have now concluded that they were only very fine practice hurdles.

-After hours of labor had been spent in correcting the errors of the press at that time, fairly smooth impression could be obtained.
-Then that made-ready sheet was sent to the proofreader who went careful over all the pages to detect imperfect letter.
+After hours of labor had been spent in correcting the errors of the press at that time, a fairly smooth impression could be obtained.
+Then that made-ready sheet was sent to the proofreader, who went carefully over all the pages to detect imperfect letters.
 Now to lift out the defective types as marked out on the proof sheet, it was the pressman’s job to unlock his forms on the bed of the press.
-In a most awkward position under the feed board the defective letters were pulled out with bodkin and tweezers.
-New letter characters were inserted which the pressman hoped were accurate.
+In a most awkward position under the feed board, the defective letters were pulled out with bodkin and tweezers.
+New letter characters were inserted, which the pressman hoped were accurate.
 The idea struck me very emphatically: Why not build a simple, accurate machine to test this type before it is set up in the form?
-If there were illustrations in the form it added a lot to the grief of the pressman.
+If there were illustrations in the form, it added a lot to the grief of the pressman.
 He would have to unlock his forms, pull out the defective cut, and guess as to how much underlay should be applied to the base.
 He had to decide whether the error could be corrected by underlay or overlay.
 That took rare judgment.

 It occurs to me that if press builders had been more on to their job in the past; if builders of composing machines had been more insistent that their machine always turn out accurate type; if the plate-makers had always been positive that they maintained the correct printing line, there would not have been needed the other processes now competing with letterpress printing.